marcellodesales/svnedge-console/ext/ocn-files/readme-linux.txt

       By setting the JAVA_HOME and RUN_AS_USER variables in this file, it ensures they are set correctly when the application is run.

-   5. Optional.
-Configure proxy settings.
-CollabNet Subversion Edge need access to the internet to check for and install updates.
-If you need to go through a proxy to access the internet, then you can configure the proxy by editing the data/conf/csvn.conf file which was created by the previous step.
-Uncomment and edit the HTTP_PROXY variable to configure your proxy server.

-   6. Start the server.
+   5. Start the server.
 Be sure that you are logged in as your own userid and not running as root.

       $ bin/csvn start